stefandebruyn/surefire/examples/arduino/README.md

 # Arduino Example

 This example uses [Arduino CMake Toolchain](https://github.com/a9183756-gh/Arduino-CMake-Toolchain) (included in the repo root as a submodule) to cross-compile for Arduino.
+This example does not exercise the full Arduino PSL, and is mostly a compilation smoketest.

 After installing the Arduino SDK, this example can be built with: